Gitorious-backup/gitorious-wiki/Wishlist.markdown

 * if you have a git project with no master branch, or name your master something else, then go to view the project source tree the browser gets stuck in an endless loop:  "The webpage at http://gitorious.org/ubuntuone/hacking/trees/HEAD has resulted in too many redirects.
 Clearing your cookies for this site or allowing third-party cookies may fix the problem.
 If not, it is possibly a server configuration issue and not a problem with your computer."

 ## Feature Requests
+* Search commits, like cgit
+* Support for git blame
 * Allow users to set their time zone and display all times accordingly.
 * ability to have a mix of public and private projects
 * on project/repo pages where it says the license, it should link to the license page.
 The [FSF recently added RDF data for license permissions to the html versions of their licenses](http://www.fsf.org/blogs/licensing/2009-06-rdf) so we should get that rel="license" in there for the web crawlers.